 Spending more?
 Check out:

-Without further ado, here’s a look at the best cheap cycling shorts we’ve tested – all of them under £80…
+We've explained what you need to look for in a pair of cycling shorts in detail here.
+Without further ado, here's a look at the best cheap cycling shorts we've tested - all of them under £70...

 B'Twin Aerofit bib shorts – 9/10 - £54.99

 These shorts offer performance that punches well above their price point.

 The fit was good and their was never any chafing on the legs or undercarriage area.
 You'd have little to lose investing in a pair of these.

 B'Twin 900 Padded cycling waist shorts - £29.99

 B'Twin offer padded cycling waist shorts from as little as £5.99 - but if you up the spend to a penny under £30 you get a pad designed for longer rides of up to three hours.

 The B'Twin 900 shorts also come with wide grippers, which fit much like those on the bib shorts above, and are made from a mixture of quick drying Polyester and stretchy Elastine to a mix of around 80/20 per cent, with the ratio varying at different panels.

 dhb Aeron men's and halterneck women's bib shorts - 8/10 and 9/10 - £70

 Aeron is dhb's performance minded range, yet these still come in at a friendly price tag.
 The chamois was comfortable and the bib straps are made from a mesh fabric which was supportive without being to warm.
 The cuffs are doubled over and flat locked and have a raw edged silicone dot material to keep them in place.